ethereum/consensus-specs/specs/crux/design.md

 #### Operations

 The last step of block processing is the delegation processing.
-Althouh no problem would actually exists if delegating to an exited validator (as a chec is performed on transfers) it is here as an extra measure to prevent delegations to slashed or exited validators.
+Although no problem would actually exists if delegating to an exited validator (as a check is performed on transfers) it is here as an extra measure to prevent delegations to slashed or exited validators.
 It also prevents the situation where the delegating validator has enough excess to start a new validator, but it is getting slashed in this block, or simply is being penalized.

 ```python
 def process_operations(state: BeaconState, body: BeaconBlockBody) -> None: